1990–91 Australian region cyclone season: Other systems

 During March, 3 significant tropical lows including 15 and 16P were observed within the Coral Sea/Australian region, which did not become tropical cyclones on the Australian scale but were subject to gale warnings.
 15P was first noted on 3 March, while it was located about 900 km to the east of the Solomon Islands.
 Over the next couple of days the system moved towards the south-west, before it moved into the Australian region during 5 March.
 The system was subsequently designated as Tropical Cyclone 15P by the JTWC who issued two advisories on it, before it was last noted during the next day while it was located about 500 km to the northeast of Mackay, Australia.
 16P was first noted within the Australian region on 14 March, while located about 300 km to the southeast of Honiara in the Solomon Islands.
 Over the next couple of days the system moved towards the south-east before the JTWC designated the system 16P, and initiated advisories on it during 18 March after it had moved into the South Pacific basin.
 Over the next couple of days the system moved towards the south-southeast before it turned towards the southwest and passed over New Caledonia on 20 March, before it was last noted during the next day as it moved back into the Australian region.
+Tropical Depression Fatima east of 90°E on 20 March, before crossing the meridian and entering the South West Indian OCean basin on 22 March (midnight UTC).